gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 ---

-The AvantHybrid plugin provides support for Digital Archive items that originate from, and are maintained in, another database but are displayed by, and searchable from, the Digital Archive.
+The AvantHybrid plugin provides support for Digital Archive items that originate from, and are maintained in, another collection management program, such as PastPerfect, but are displayed by, and searchable from, the Digital Archive.
 They are called *hybrid* items because they are formed from two difference sources of data.

+AvantLogic developed this plugin, along with the [PastPerfect Exporter](/technology/pastperfect-exporter/) to provide a way for organizations who use PastPerfect, to share their collections using the Digital Archive while continuing to perform collection management using PastPerfect.
+However, *the AvantHybrid plugin has no knowledge of PastPerfect or the format of its data*.
+AvantHybrid will work with data from any source database as long as its data conforms to the [data format](#data-format) described later.

 ---